Dads Resource Center

-The DRC is committed to providing education, resources and advocacy for dads who are separated or divorced and are determined to uphold their sacred responsibility as fathers.
+The DRC provides education, resources and advocacy for dads who are separated or divorced and are determined to uphold their sacred responsibility as fathers.

-At our heart we are a children’s advocacy organization and our aim is to ensure that each child has the appropriate involvement and contributions from both of their parents.
+At our heart, we are a children’s advocacy organization and our aim is to ensure that each child has the appropriate involvement and contributions from both their parents.

 By Alexis Harold Exclusively written for Dads Resource Center Bullying has long existed before the internet.
 But with rising interconnectedness, it has become much easier for many to participate in aggressive and harmful behaviors online, which we call cyberbullying.… Continue Reading…

 Dads’ Resource Center Supports Single Fathers According to the 2021 Annie Casey Foundation Kids Count Report 34% of children under the age of 18 in the United States live in single parent families.
 Most of these 23,756,000 children live with… Continue Reading…

 DRC helps single fathers prepare for challenges they may face.
 January is known as “Divorce Month” and many unsuspecting fathers are not ready for the worst-case scenario.
 Studies show that women initiate divorces as much as 69% of the time… Continue Reading…